latentflip/latentflip.github.com/cv/index.md

 ### **Frontend Lead (in addition to dev role)**, &yet, Remote, (May 2015—Nov 2016)
 #### Skills: Javascript, React/Redux/Redux-Saga, Jest, CSS/CSS Modules, XMPP, WebRTC

 * Oversaw organisational change of our frontend stack (to React.js + Redux).
-This required understanding and managing the needs of the company, developers, and clients, and planning, communicating and architecting the change.
+This required understanding and managing the needs of the company, developers and clients, and planning, communicating and architecting the change.
 * Mentored, paired and reviewed work across the frontend and design teams.
 * Co-designed and built [Talky Core](https://core.talky.io) (an internal WebRTC UI library) to help ship video-chat projects for our clients more quickly and enable new business partnerships.